Overseas Visitors Health Cover

 Find out how to purchase Overseas Visitors Cover from Australian Unity.

-Once you select and purchase Australian Unity's Overseas Visitors Cover, you will automatically receive your health insurance visa letter by email.
+Once you select and purchase Australian Unity's Overseas Visitors Cover, you will automatically receive your health insurance confirmation letter by email.

 Please provide a valid email address to ensure the letter reaches you without unnecessary delay